Why Your Dry Eyes Won’t Go Away—and How Our Honolulu Eye Doctor Can Help

 Meibomian Gland Dysfunction

 The most common cause of chronic dry eyes isn’t insufficient tear production—it’s rapid tear evaporation.
 Your meibomian glands, located along your eyelid margins, secrete oils that form a protective layer preventing your tears from evaporating too quickly.
 When these glands become blocked or dysfunctional (meibomian gland dysfunction), tears disappear from your eye surface within seconds.
-Meibomian Gland Dysfunction is characterized by blocked oil-producing glands in the eyelids leading to poor tear quality.
+Meibomian Gland Dysfunction is characterized by blocked oil-producing glands in the eyelids leading to poor tear quality, often due to thickened oil that obstructs normal flow.
+Warm compress and home treatments are often not enough to provide relief.

-Symptoms of meibomian gland dysfunction include burning sensations, light sensitivity especially to bright lights, watery eyes (paradoxically, your eyes overproduce tears to compensate), and blurry vision that clears temporarily after blinking.
+Symptoms of meibomian gland dysfunction include burning sensations, gritty sensation, light sensitivity especially to bright lights, watery eyes (paradoxically, your eyes overproduce tears to compensate, resulting in excessive tearing), and blurry vision that clears temporarily after blinking.
 Many patients report their eyes feel worst in the morning, at the end of the day, or worsen significantly during screen time.

 While warm compresses help mild cases, severe gland blockage requires professional treatment.
-The oils inside blocked glands harden over time, and without proper therapeutic heat and expression, these glands can permanently atrophy.
-Home remedies simply can’t generate or maintain the temperatures needed to liquefy hardened meibum.
+The oils inside blocked glands harden and become thickened oil over time, and without proper therapeutic heat and expression, these glands can permanently atrophy.
+Home remedies simply can’t generate or maintain the temperatures needed to liquefy thickened meibum.

 Inflammation and Environmental Factors